Encounters with Holiness

 The children were given the opportunity to decorate clouds of glory using paintsticks and adhesive jewels.
 These were made into an ongoing display on the cupboard doors.

-The group were also able to play withe desert box and the people of God.
+The group were also able to play with the desert box and the people of God.

 2 Holiness as goodness: Isaiah in the Temple